Doctor of Whole Health Leadership

 It’s no secret that our healthcare system is in crisis, and that a Whole Health approach is the cure for what ails us—but the industry needs an army of committed, trained professionals to lead that transformation at scale.

-Our groundbreaking Doctor of Whole Health Leadership (DrWHL) program was developed in partnership with the architects of the VA’s seminal Whole Health initiative and with Cornerstone Collaboration for Societal Change, the nation’s leaders in Whole Health transformation.
+Our groundbreaking Doctor of Whole Health Leadership (DrWHL) program was developed in partnership with Cornerstone Collaboration for Societal Change, the nation’s leaders in Whole Health transformation and architects of the Veteran Administration’s Whole Health initiative.
 Designed for working healthcare professionals who want to be catalysts for change, the program will not only deepen your expertise in Whole Health concepts and care models but will empower you with the skills you need to lead large-scale system transformation.
-And in the process, you’ll explore and nurture your own whole health, making the experience personally transformative as well.
+And in the process, you’ll explore and nurture your own Whole Health, making the experience personally transformative as well.

 Program at a Glance

-• Nine-term (2.25 year) program designed for working healthcare professionals
+• Seven-term program (2 years and 4 months) designed for working healthcare professionals

 Upcoming Start Dates